 A quick overview of computer vision

 Computer vision is a branch of artificial intelligence that allows machines to possess the capability of thinking and interpreting visual data as a human would.
-Computer vision technology analyzes an array of visuals from images to real-time footage and can track, label, describe, predict and assess particular objects within those visuals.
-Its aim, especially with the incorporation of deep learning, is to train AI to the point of going beyond simply automating processes.
+Computer vision systems analyze an array of visuals from images to real-time footage and can track, label, describe, predict, and assess particular objects within those visuals.
+Its aim, especially with the incorporation of deep learning, is to train artificial intelligence to the point of going beyond simply automating processes.
 For example, when we look at a scene unfolding in front of us, our eyes make a note of what objects we see, where they are located, where those objects move to (if they move at all), what we can potentially predict happening, and so on.
-Computer vision technology can incorporate all of that by training artificial intelligence based on existing datasets and pattern recognition.
+Computer vision technology can incorporate all of that by training artificial intelligence based on the existence and pattern recognition.

-Specialists expect to see significant development and spread of computer vision applications that will change the modern world as we know it.
+With the way things are unfolding now, specialists expect to see significant development and spread of computer vision applications that will change the modern world as we know it.
 For example, the notion of shopping may be revolutionized sooner than we think by shifting to cashier-less stores.
-All of that is possible thanks, for example, to a foundational component of computer vision called semantic segmentation — the technique of assigning a class label to each individual pixel in an image.
+All of that is possible to a foundational component of computer vision called semantic segmentation — the technique of assigning a class label to each individual pixel in an image.

 Computer vision in agriculture

-Agriculture and agronomy are no exception to the widespread surge of computer vision technology.
-Adapting machine learning and deep learning to agriculture is a gamechanger since it gives way for more efficient, accurate, and automated processes within the industry, putting us one step closer to the future.
-Computer vision applications in agriculture, such as detection and classification, combined with state-of-the-art hardware, bring the technology out of the screen and into the field.
-Technology has always had its place in agriculture, especially on a grand scale.
-Now, it is becoming more enhanced and polished than ever.
+Agriculture, livestock farming, and agronomy are no exceptions to the widespread surge of computer vision techniques.
+As one of the oldest occupations known to man, farming and agriculture are still being advanced when mixed with new computer vision and machine learning technologies.
+Adapting deep learning and machine learning applications in agriculture is a game-changer since it gives more efficient, accurate, and automated processes within the industry, putting us one step closer to the future.
+With computer vision systems and the vast amount of data it provides, it is no surprise that farmers now get to make better-informed decisions and come up with faster solutions.
+Computer vision applications in agriculture, such as detection and classification, combined with state-of-the-art hardware, bring such technologies out of the screen and into the field.

 Harvesting with machines

-Machines are a time-saving and efficient way to harvest crops, but we aren’t talking about regular farming machines like harvester combines.
-Specialized robots are equipped with object recognition technology and deep learning to autonomously harvest fruit and vegetables.
+It is safe to say that the advantages of computer vision agriculture are numerous, which means that agricultural automation-fundamentals and practices can vary.
+Machines are a time-saving and efficient way to harvest crops, but we aren't talking about regular farming machines like harvester combines; specialized robots are equipped with object recognition and deep learning technologies to harvest fruit and vegetables autonomously.
+Now farmers get to sort and recognize their crops through machine vision systems, and specialized machine learning models will identify the condition of the crop.
 That is made possible with the combination of two components: First, the act of grasping, which is difficult and is done by specialized hardware, and second, the software or visual part, which identifies the objects to ensure proper grasping.

-- Benefits: This implementation of machine vision in agriculture significantly accelerates process times and reduces the need for manual labor.
-The latter is especially beneficial during harvest seasons when fruit and vegetables left unattended simply aren’t plucked and decay on the ground.
+- Benefits: The implementation of machine vision in agriculture significantly accelerates process times and reduces the need for manual labor.
+The latter is especially beneficial during harvest seasons when fruits and vegetables are left unattended and decayed on the ground.

 - Challenges: Fruit detection is one of the most difficult tasks in agricultural automation.
-The complications are a result of unpredictable variables involved in the process that can skew results, such as inconsistent illumination, poor visibility or occlusion due to foliage, and inconsistencies in the shape of the fruit or vegetable.
+The complications are a result of unpredictable variables in the process that can skew results, such as inconsistent illumination, poor visibility, or occlusion due to foliage, not to mention inconsistencies in the shape of the fruit or vegetable.

 Grading and sorting

-Assessing features such as ripeness, color, size, and defects is a task that pomologists and other workers in agriculture carry out quite often for quality assurance of their harvest.
-Furthermore, they assess the needs of a particular crop, such as whether it needs more water or different antibiotics doses.
-What if we told you there is ready-made technology that deals with the scanning and labeling of fruit and vegetables in real-time?
+Assessing features such as ripeness, color, size, and defects is a task that pomologists and other agriculture workers carry out quite often for quality assurance of their harvest.
+Furthermore, they assess the needs of a particular crop, such as whether it needs more water or different antibiotic doses.
+What if we told you there is ready-made technology out of the visual world that deals with the scanning and labeling of fruit and vegetables in real-time?

-- Benefits: Traditional grading and sorting is human-dependent, labor-intensive, and takes up significant time to execute for large quantities of harvested produce.
-More manpower is required for larger farms and manufacturers that aim to sort and grade hundreds of thousands of produce each day.
+- Benefits: Traditional grading and sorting are human-dependent, labor-intensive, and take up significant amounts of time.
+For larger farms, more manpower and manufacturers are required so that they get to sort and grade hundreds of thousands of produce each day.
 That is where computer vision comes in to innovate the process via scanners equipped with image classification technology.
+By utilizing artificial intelligence and computer vision algorithms, agriculture workers get real-time monitoring of crop growth and satellite imaging of their conditions.

 - Challenges: Initial technology and updated prototypes yield promising results but need to be optimized for a number of specific shortcomings.
 Firstly, scanning of the produce via a 2D image may result in inconsistencies if the produce, for example, a tomato, has an apparent marking on the other side that was left unscanned.
 Additionally, the biological variation among the fruits and vegetables must be considered to yield accurate results.